khalid-hussain/theprophetswudu/chap3-nullifiers-of-wudu.md

 this and the one before it.
-Shaykh al-Islām Ibn Taymīyyah harmonized the two carrying the first to mean if he touched it with desire and this upon the touching without desire---and there is in this _ḥadīth_ that which gives that impression and it is his !pbuh saying _a part of him_.” [_al-Mishkāh al-Maṣābīḥ_, notes on Nos.
+Shaykh al-Islām Ibn Taymīyyah harmonized the two carrying the first to mean if he touched it with desire and this upon the touching without desire---and there is in this _ḥadīth_ that which gives that impression and it is his BPBUH saying _a part of him_.” [_al-Mishkāh al-Maṣābīḥ_, notes on Nos.
 319--320.]

 ## Eating camel meat

-73. Jābir bin Samurah !p[him] narrates that a man asked the Emissary of Allāh !pbuh, “Should I make _wuḍū_ because of the meat of sheep?”
-He !pbuh said, “If you wish make _wuḍū_ and if you wish then do not make _wuḍū_.”
+73. Jābir bin Samurah !p[him] narrates that a man asked the Emissary of Allāh BPBUH, “Should I make _wuḍū_ because of the meat of sheep?”
+He BPBUH said, “If you wish make _wuḍū_ and if you wish then do not make _wuḍū_.”
 He said, “Should I make _wuḍū_ from the meat of the camel?”
-He !pbuh said, “Yes, make _wuḍū_ from the meat of the camel.”
+He BPBUH said, “Yes, make _wuḍū_ from the meat of the camel.”
 He asked, “May I pray in sheep-pens?”
-He !pbuh said, “Yes.”
+He BPBUH said, “Yes.”
 He asked, “May I pray in the stalls of camels?”
-He !pbuh said, “No.” [Reported by Muslim (1/189)].
+He BPBUH said, “No.” [Reported by Muslim (1/189)].

 ## Regarding touching a woman with desire {.unnumbered}

 74. A man's touching a woman without desire does not break the _wuḍū_.
-ʿĀʾishah !p[her] says, “The Emissary of Allāh !pbuh prayed and I was lying in front of him as in front of a _janāzah_, so when he wished to prostrate I pulled up my leg. [al-Bukhārī and Muslim].
+ʿĀʾishah !p[her] says, “The Emissary of Allāh BPBUH prayed and I was lying in front of him as in front of a _janāzah_, so when he wished to prostrate I pulled up my leg. [al-Bukhārī and Muslim].